 third person accounts found and collected by Mormon and passed on to his son Moroni -- who 1400 years later, after being transformed

-into an angel, delievered the plates (large and small) to Joseph Smith.)
+into an angel, delivered the plates (large and small) to Joseph Smith.)

-the first three verses, from which we learn the following things: Omni fought a lot with Lamanites, he was a wicked man,
+the first three verses, from which we learn the following things: Omni fought with Lamanites, he was a wicked man,

 and he had a son named Amaron, who received the plates from Omni when he died.